kyma-project/kyma/components/application-operator/README.md

  The Application Operator has the following parameters:
  - **appName** is the name used in controller registration.
 The default value is `application-operator`.
  - **domainName** is the domain name of the cluster.
 The default domain name is `kyma.local`.
- - **namespace** is the namespace where the Application charts will be deployed.
-The default namespace is `kyma-integration`.
+ - **namespace** is the Namespace where the AO deploys the charts of the Application.
+The default Namespace is `kyma-integration`.
- - **tillerUrl** is the tiller release server URL.
-The default is `tiller-deploy.kube-system.svc.cluster.local:44134`.
+ - **tillerUrl** is the Tiller release server URL.
+The default value is `tiller-deploy.kube-system.svc.cluster.local:44134`.
- - **helmTLSKeyFile** is the path to the TLS key used for Tiller communication.
-The default is `/etc/certs/tls.key`.
+ - **helmTLSKeyFile** is the path to the TLS key used for secure communication with Tiller.
+The default value is `/etc/certs/tls.key`.
- - **helmTLSCertificateFile** is the path to the TLS certificate used for Tiller communication.
-The default is `/etc/certs/tls.crt`.
+ - **helmTLSCertificateFile** is the path to the TLS certificate used for secure communication with Tiller.
+The default value is `/etc/certs/tls.crt`.
  - **tillerTLSSkipVerify** disables TLS verification in communication with Tiller.
-The default is `true`.
+The default value is `true`.
  - **syncPeriod** is the time period between resyncing existing resources.
 The default value is `30` seconds.
  - **installationTimeout** is the time after which the release installation will time out.
 The default value is `240` seconds.
  - **applicationGatewayImage** is the Application Gateway image version to use in the Application chart.